 The standard security grub screw has a common cup point, conforming to DIN 916, but security versions of other points such as dog, flat and cone, can also be supplied.

-There are various other names which refer to the drive of security grub screw, these include Hex Pin, Tamper Pin Hex, Socket Screw with Pin and din 916 with Pin.
+There are various other names which refer to the drive of security grub screw, these include Hex Pin, Tamper Pin Hex, Socket Screw with Pin and DIN 916 with Pin.
 It is a problem with the fastener industry that there are often several different names applied to the same fixing, but if you are unsure about what you are looking for you can always contact us.

 We can offer this range of security grub screws in virtually any size that a standard socket setscrew is available in, with some sizes even available off-the-shelf.

 There is more information on our security grub screws here and don’t forget if you need non-standard sizes or materials, these are available to order including small volume manufacture.
+Special bits and key wrenches are available when purchasing these screws.